ticuss/fastFashion/README.md

 3. Open a web browser and navigate to `http://127.0.0.1:5000/` to see the application in action.

-    **Troubleshoot:** if there is a problem of loading models for the flask app, change the path of models and csv files in `flask/app.py` file.
+    **Troubleshoot:** if there is a problem of loading models and csv files for the flask app, change the path `flask/app.py` file. (if relative path does't work change it to absolute path)

     ex: from